osrn/lazy-delegate/README.md

 > _Project and most of the probes were inspired by Solar Delegate @mtaylan 's [Solar Node Monitoring scripts](https://github.com/mtaylan/SOLAR_NODE_Monitor_Discord)_

+Discord messages are colored in parallel with alert status and the probes causing alert are displayed in bold and code style with colored background.

 <br>

 ## Requires